Free Site Audit

 Find the collaborator’s name.
 Click Remove access.
 Confirm the removal.

 The collaborator loses access instantly.
 They cannot access any store data after removal.
+It’s also important to test Shopify store speed properly after making changes to ensure performance isn’t impacted.

 Modern Shopify stores increasingly use AI tools like Shopify Sidekick.
 These tools interact with store data based on your permission settings.
+As stores integrate more AI Agents in E-commerce, security and proper permissions become even more critical.

 Collaborators cannot grant AI tools additional permissions.
 Only store owners control AI access levels.
 This separation protects merchants from unauthorized automated changes.